peter88213/mdnovhelp-en/source/characters_menu.rst

-With **Characters > Export character list**, you can create a CSV file that contains a character list that can be edited with a spereadsheet application.
+With **Characters > Export character list**, you can create a CSV file that contains a character list that can be imported into any spreadsheet application.
 File name suffix is ``_charlist``.